DetectiveLiAssociates/judge-of-hell-42-minishell-tester/README.md

 - Download ./judge-of-hell

-- Place ./judge-of-hell into the same directory level as your main minishell.c
+- Place ./judge-of-hell into the same directory level as your main minishell.c ( ./minishell )

-- make - your your minishell using your own Makefile
+- make - your your minishell.c using your own Makefile into executable ./minishell

+- That because, Judge of Hell will Run your minishell LIVE during the Testing

 - RUN:    ./judge-of-hell